 Frozen 2 is out tomorrow

-Okay, this one is either great news or bad news depending how many times you've watched it, or have heard Into The Unknown on repeat.
-Disney+ is releasing the hit 3 months in advance, helping parents to combat the extended break due to school closure.
+Okay, this one is either great news or bad news depending on how many times you've watched it, or have heard Into The Unknownon repeat.
+Disney+ is releasing the hit three months in advance, helping parents to combat the extended break due to school closure.

 It's actually really, really good.
 In fact, I wouldn't mind watching it again.

 There, I said it. 😆

 If your kids are into reading, or if you want to find a new way to make screen time more fun, check out Storyline Online.
 It's a FREE library of Screen Actor's Guild that will have renowned actors and actresses such as Kristen Bell, Sarah Silverman, and Chris Pine reading their favorite books!
 They also have a dedicated activity guide (intended for teachers, but very helpful) in each story to get them even more engaged with the story.

 You can watch them on Youtube, PC or via their app.
 Seriously, that's probably one of the best